Fun Scimitar Oryx Facts For Kids | Kidadl

 What do they eat?

-The scimitar oryx survives by eating grass, fruits, herbs, seedpods, leguminous roots.
+The scimitar oryx survives by eating grass, fruits, herbs, seedpods, and leguminous roots.
 As they live in semi-arid countries like Chad and Niger, the scimitar oryx are adapted to a flexible foraging approach.
 They change their feeding pattern depending on the seasonal availability of food in their grazing habitat.

-When tuft grasses herbs are scarce, these animals they eat legume seedpods, bulbs, juicy roots, bitter wild melon, tuberous roots, succulents, the soft tip of branches as available.
-Wild melon, juicy roots, and shoots of capparis (a wild flowering plant) are some of the favorites of the oryx scimitar species.
+When tuft grasses herbs are scarce, these animals they eat legume seedpods, bulbs, juicy roots, bitter wild melon, tuberous roots, succulents, and the soft tip of branches as available.
+Wild melon, juicy roots, and shoots of Capparis (a wild flowering plant) are some of the favorites of the oryx scimitar species.

 Due to the extreme heat and aridness of their dry habitat, food can be often scarce for the oryx population.
 They dig for tubers and roots.
 During the rainy season, these animals gather in herds of thousands.